CopterExpress/clover/clover_blocks/README.md

 The frontend files are located in [`www`](./www/) subdirectory.
 The frontend application uses [`roblib.js`](http://wiki.ros.org/roslibjs) library for communicating with backend node and other ROS resources.

-## `main.py` node
+## `clover_blocks` node

-`main.py` is the blocks programming backend.
-This node names itself `clover_blocks`, so this namespace is used for all the private topics and services.
+`clover_blocks` is the blocks programming backend, implementing all the services and topics needed for running Blockly-generated Python script.

 ### Services